* Petroleum bill reforms fiscal terms, state oil company

-Nigeria's tax and royalty regimes are complex and often highly secretive.
+Nigeria’s tax and royalties regimes are complex and often highly secretive.
 Little is known about existing terms on offshore contracts, but oil majors say the PIB has worse terms than existing ones.

 “The government is not in the business of oil and gas to make a loss for the country.
 At the same time, the intent is to remain competitive to attract investment,” Alison-Madueke told delegates at the conference.

-She has said after the changes were made in the PIB, Nigeria's "government take" on offshore projects would be around 73 percent, lower than in rivals Angola, Norway and Indonesia.
+She has said after the changes were made in the PIB, Nigeria’s “government take” on offshore projects would be around 73 percent, lower than in rival producers Angola, Norway and Indonesia.

-Nigeria is Africa's biggest oil producer, exporting more than 2 million barrels per day (bpd), and it also holds the world's ninth largest gas reserves, but years of uncertainty over the fiscal terms of the PIB have discouraged investment.
+Nigeria is Africa’s biggest oil producer, exporting around 2 million barrels per day (bpd) and it also holds the world’s ninth largest gas reserves, but years of uncertainty over the fiscal terms of the PIB has discouraged investment.

 “The PIB has been 12 years in the making.
 If it was such an easy bill, it would have been hashed out a long time ago,” Alison-Madueke said.